 Note: courses available as part of the Dalyell Scholars stream are subject to change.

-You can enter into the Dalyell Scholars stream via alternative pathways schemes on the basis of achieving the minimum ATAR equivalent listed accordingly for each scheme below:
+You can enter into the Dalyell Scholars stream via an admission pathway on the basis of achieving the ATAR equivalent listed accordingly for each scheme below:

 Dalyell Scholars in Business will have a breadth of opportunities available to propel you forward and be ready for a dynamic and internationally relevant career.

 Start to build your professional network whilst at university with our extensive mentoring program.
 What are the lessons and advice from senior high-achieving students, academics, and alumni from the Business School?
 Find out with this structured program, where you will have access to mentoring on student experience, scholarship and transitioning to your career, and community and civic engagement.

 Learn how to leverage your intellectual and personal strengths for maximum impact and career success from thought leaders and industry experts.
 Be ready for workplaces of the future by developing the key competencies and techniques you will need to be agile in dynamic business contexts.

 Dalyell Scholars will have a range of opportunities to develop their cultural competence and knowledge of international business – first hand.
 Our network of partner universities means you will have access to leading Business Schools globally through short or long-term exchange programs.
 You may also choose to do an industry placement in Asia, USA, South America and Europe.